 Which Latin American countries remain the most unequal?

 Brazil, Colombia, Bolivia, Panama and Guatemala, with Gini coefficients of between 0.55 and 0.59 are the countries with the largest inequalities.
 Wealth redistribution has reduced inequalities in Brazil, although they do remain among the highest in the world, with a Gini coefficient of 0.58 in 2015.
 This is nevertheless lower than in South Africa, Botswana, Angola, the Central African Republic and Sierra Leone, the five countries in the world with a Gini coefficient of over 0.60.

 Chili, Peru, Paraguay and Honduras also remain highly unequal (between 0.50 and 0.54).
 Their situation is comparable to Zimbabwe, Zambia, Niger and Papua New Guinea.

 We then have a third group of countries: Uruguay, Argentina, Ecuador, Costa Rica, Mexico and Venezuela, where inequalities (between 0.45 and 0.49) are comparable to China, the USA, Mozambique, Cameroon and Madagascar.

-Finally, two countries stand out in Latin America: Guyana and Nicaragua, with the lowest inequalities on the subcontinent and a Gini coefficient of under 0.44 – a level comparable to Russia, Turkey and Iran or Kenya, Nigeria, Mali and Senegal.
+Finally, two countries stand out on the subcontinent: Guyana and Nicaragua, with the lowest inequalities in Latin America and a Gini coefficient of under 0.44 – a level comparable to Russia, Turkey and Iran or Kenya, Nigeria, Mali and Senegal.